 Directs the municipal police training council to establish policies and procedures for police officers, relating to the investigation of and intervention into sex offenses; provides for recommendations to the governor relating to rules and regulations therefor.

-Section 1.
-Section 840 of the executive law is amended by adding a new subdivision 4 to read as follows:
+SUMMARY OF PROVISIONS OF BILL: Section 1 of the bill amends the executive law by adding a new subdivision 4 to section 840.

 Subdivision 4(a) authorizes the Municipal police Training council to develop and disseminate policies and procedures regarding the investigation and intervention by police officers in sexual assault crimes.
 The policies and procedures will also make provisions for education and training relating to the enforcement and investigation of crimes involving sexual assault under New York's state laws.

 Subdivision 4(b) authorizes the Municipal police Training Council to recommend to the governor rules and regulations with respect to the establishment and implementation of a training program for all current and new police officers regarding the policies and procedures established pursuant to the subdivision.

 Section 2 provides that this act shall become law on the ninetieth day after becoming law.